ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 FXCM provides a respectable variety of market research from a combination of in-house content and third-party materials.
 Overall, FXCM’s research is a touch above the industry average and will satisfy most forex traders, though it’s not as rich or diverse as what’s offered by the best brokers in this category.

 Market news and analysis: FXCM produces a Daily Snapshot video series on its YouTube channel that features market coverage from its in-house analysts.
-There is also the recently launched FXCM Market Talk podcast, and daily articles as part of its Market News section.
+There is also the FXCM Market Talk podcast, and daily articles as part of its Market News section.
 I found the Insights section rich, yet more focused on educational content than up-to-the-minute market developments.

 If you reside in the EU: Some of FXCM’s research services and content are not available to EU residents, such as its Insights in-house research (e.g., trading signals, live online classroom, SMS trade alerts, video library, and trade volatility tool).